Table Salt Is A Compound Or Element

 The Chemical Composition of Table Salt

 Table salt, scientifically known as sodium chloride (NaCl), is a prime example of a compound.
-It is formed through the ionic bonding of sodium (Na) and chlorine (Cl) atoms.
+And it is formed through the ionic bonding of sodium (Na) and chlorine (Cl) atoms.
 Sodium is a highly reactive metal that readily loses an electron to achieve a stable electron configuration, forming a positively charged sodium ion (Na+).
 Chlorine, conversely, is a highly reactive nonmetal that readily gains an electron to achieve a stable electron configuration, forming a negatively charged chloride ion (Cl-).

 Properties of Sodium Chloride